java.lang.Object

 public static ValidationProcessor noneOf(List<ValidationProcessor> validators)

 Creates a ValidationProcessor that evaluates to true if none of the provided validators evaluate to true (i.e., all evaluate to false).
 This operation short-circuits: evaluation stops and false is returned as soon as the first validator evaluates to true.
-If the list is empty or contains only null validators, this validator evaluates to true.
+If the list is empty, this validator evaluates to true.

 Parameters: